The Connoquenessing Valley Regional Emergency

 Vision:

-capacity to cope with hazards and disasters.”
+communities with the capacity to cope with hazards and disasters.”

 Mission:

-management protects communities by coordinating and integrating all activities
+“Emergency management protects communities by coordinating and

-necessary to build, sustain, and improve the capability to mitigate against,
+integrating all activities necessary to build, sustain, and improve the

-prepare for, respond to, and recover from threatened or actual natural
+capability to mitigate against, prepare for, respond to, and recover from

-disasters, acts of terrorism, or other man-made disasters.”
+threatened or actual natural disasters, acts of terrorism, or other man-made

 Find us on Facebook and Instagram